 7. Ask before you shoot

-It would be nightmare inducing to be in front of the perfect shot without sufficient memory or enough battery.
-When you’re on holiday it’s easy to shoot 1000’s of photos in a day so ensure you stock up on multiple SD cards so you're always ready to go.
+For budding or professional photographers, there's nothing quite nightmare inducing as finding the perfect shot without sufficient memory or enough battery.
+When you’re on holiday it’s easy to shoot thousands of photos in a day so ensure you stock up on multiple SD cards so you're always ready to go.
 Also, when you're near WiFi try and upload some of your favourite shots to the cloud as you go to back up your magical moments.

 9. Keep your gear safe